Conflict of Interest

 What does DU do with information in the questionnaire?

-The Office of the General Counsel and Enterprise Risk Management will evaluate reported concerns to determine whether they amount to actual or apparent COIs and work with affected employees and their supervisors to resolve actual COIs to the fullest extent possible.
+The Office of the General Counsel and Enterprise Risk Management will evaluate reported concerns to determine whether they amount to actual or apparent conflicts of interest and work with affected employees and their supervisors to resolve actual conflicts of interest to the fullest extent possible.

-What do I do if I am aware of a relationship that may give rise to a COI?
+What do I do if I am aware of a relationship that may give rise to a conflict of interest?

 Promptly disclose the individual interest to your supervisor and Enterprise Risk Management via the Conflict of Interest Disclosure Form.

-What happens if I don't disclose a COI and participate in a transaction related to a COI?
+What happens if I don't disclose a conflict of interest and participate in a transaction related to a COI?

-Failure to disclose an actual or potential COI may result in disciplinary action, up to and including termination.
+Failure to disclose an actual or potential conflict of interest may result in disciplinary action, up to and including termination.

 I handle/manage the procurement function for my department; can I accept a gift from a vendor?

-We recommend not accepting the gift to prevent the appearance of a COI.
+We recommend not accepting the gift to prevent the appearance of a conflict of interest.

-A COI exists in a transaction in which I am called upon to exercise my University authority; what do I do?
+A conflict of interest exists in a transaction in which I am called upon to exercise my University authority; what do I do?

 Recuse yourself from the decision making process prior to exercising your authority, and disclose the individual interest to your supervisor and Enterprise Risk Management via the Conflict of Interest Disclosure Form.